Changes to the Residential Parks (Long-stay Tenants) Act 2006

-Changes that will only apply to new agreements
+Changes that only apply to new agreements

 - Additional disclosures before entering into a long-stay agreement, including specific disclosure about exit fees and other voluntary sharing arrangements.

-- Agreements to be in standard form.
+- Agreements are in standard form.

 - Prohibition on the following types of contract clauses: